 Producer

-Paula DuPre’ Pesmen is an Emmy Award® and Grammy Award Winning producer who produced the Academy Award® Winning feature documentary The Cove.
+Paula DuPre’ Pesmen is an Emmy Award® and Grammy Award Winning producer who produced the Academy Award® Winning feature documentary THE COVE.
 In 2010 Paula was named Producer of the Year by the Producers Guild of America.
-Paula launched her film career on the producing teams of such narrative features as: Harry Potter and the Sorcerer’s Stone, Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban, Rent, Mrs. Doubtfire, Home Alone 2, and Stepmom.
-She has produced the renowned documentary features: Chasing Ice (Emmy Award® Winner Best Documentary, Cinematography Award Sundance, Audience Award SXSW), Keep On Keepin’ On (Audience Award Tribeca Film Festival, IDFA, Palm Springs Film Festival).
+Paula launched her film career on the producing teams of such narrative features as: HARRY POTTER AND THE SORCERER’S STONE, HARRY POTTER AND THE CHAMBER OF SECRETS, HARRY POTTER AND THE PRISONER OF AZKABAN, RENT, MRS. DOUBTFIRE, HOME ALONE 2, and STEPMOM.
+She has produced the renowned documentary features: CHASING ICE (Emmy Award® Winner Best Documentary, Cinematography Award Sundance, Audience Award SXSW), KEEP ON KEEPIN’ ON (Audience Award at Tribeca, IDFA and Palm Springs Film Festival).
 For her philanthropic work starting and running the non-profit ‘There With Care’, which provides daily support to families and children facing critical illness, she was named a Local Hero by Oprah Winfrey’s O magazine.
 In 2019 Paula produced the feature documentary QUINCY, which won the Grammy Award for Best Music Film.
 It was made over three years with music and film icon Quincy Jones.
-Most recently, she produced the 2024 Sundance U.S Documentary Grand Jury Prize Winner, Porcelain War.
+Most recently, Paula produced the Academy Awards nominated PORCELAIN WAR which won the 2024 Sundance U.S Documentary Grand Jury Prize, and was Co-Writer / Executive Producer on WHISTLE (TIFF 50).